 Toronto and Region Conservation Authority (TRCA) offers a variety of fun and interactive programs that bring nature education to you at NO COST to you.

-Whether you are a classroom teacher or student, camp administrator or community group leader, new Canadian or corporate professional TRCA has a mobile outreach program that brings nature education to your community.
+Whether you are a classroom teacher, student or administrator, TRCA has a mobile outreach program that brings nature education to your community.

 Watershed on Wheels Program

 WOW brings all the necessary equipment to engage students in a variety of fun, half day, learning experiences.
 You’ll be WOW’ed with these programs!

 The Yellow Fish Road™ program was developed by Trout Unlimited Canada.
 Your Yellow Fish Road™ program will start with an interactive presentation about storm water pollution that shows how storm drains are linked to local water bodies without any purification.
 Next you will go outside to paint local storm drains with yellow fish symbols and distribute educational leaflets to homes in the neighbourhood.
 By participating in the program your group can protect local water bodies and help to raise awareness about storm water pollution.

 The Yellow Fish Road™ program is ideal for students in Grades 2 -12, Guides and Scouts, and corporate and community groups.

 This half-day program runs from mid-April until the end of October each year.